Industry Trends

 Track & Field is a restaurant and bar that has all the games most retirees enjoy.
 Funny, because on most nights, the bocce ball, shuffleboard, and crokinole areas are usually occupied by young professionals.

 Beyond the games, Track & Field is known for cocktails on tap and a vast selection of craft beers.
 Track & Field is often the venue of choice for special events like birthdays, corporate gatherings and group socials.
-One of Toronto’s trendiest restaurants, Track & Field keeps their concept and cuisine fresh, but the fun is old school.
+One of Toronto’s trendiest restaurants, Track & Field keeps its concept and cuisine fresh, but the fun is old school.

 18. Rodeo Brazilian Steakhouse Rodizio